cmu-sei/crucible/docs/cite/index.md

 **Configure a Scoring Model**

 To configure a scoring model to be used for an exercise, administrators will need to add Scoring Categories to the scoring model.
-To do this follow these steps.
+To do this, follow these steps.

 ![Configure Scoring Model OE](../assets/img/configureScoringModel.png)